openvinotoolkit/training_extensions/models/text_spotting/model_templates/alphanumeric-text-spotting/readme.md

 ### 3. Prepare datasets

-In this particular toy example we would like to demonstrate an ability of training code to impove quality of a model on particular dataset during fine-tuning.
-That's why training and validation datasets will be represented by the same set of images.
+In this particular toy example we would like to demonstrate an ability of training code to improve quality of a model on particular dataset during fine-tuning.
+That's why training and validation datasets are be represented by the same set of images.
+Training images are stored in ${TRAIN_IMG_ROOT} together with ${TRAIN_ANN_FILE} annotation file.
+The annotation file has been created manually using [CVAT](https://github.com/openvinotoolkit/cvat).

 If you would like to work with bigger datasets please refer to this [section](datasets.md), if not:

 ```bash
 export TRAIN_ANN_FILE=`pwd`/../../data/horizontal_text_detection/annotation.json